coralproject/talk/WEBHOOKS.md

   tenantDomain: string;
   data: {
     /**
-     * storyID is the ID of the newly created Story.
+     * storyID is the ID of the story on which the comment was created.
      */
     storyID: string;

     /**
-     * storyURL is the URL of the newly created Story.
+     * siteID is the ID of the site to which the story belongs.
      */
-    storyURL: string;
+    siteID: string

     /**
-     * siteID is the Site that the newly created Story was created on.
+     * commentID is the ID of the newly created comment.
      */
-    siteID: string;
+    commentID: string;
   }
   createdAt: string;
 }